Beautiful, Emotional Middle-Grade Books That Probably Will Make You Cry (2019)

 Planet Earth is Blue by Nicole Panteleakos (5/15/19)

 What a beautiful, heartbreaking, wonderful, transformative book!
-Nova is autistic and nonverbal girl who in this story writes letters in her mind to her runaway big sister, Bridget.
-Nova shares about her new foster family.
+Nova is autistic and a nonverbal girl who in this story writes letters in her mind to her runaway big sister, Bridget.
 We learn that Bridget always knew how to calm Nova down with storytelling and anything space related.
 Flashbacks show times in the closet hiding from their abusive mother as well as in other foster situations and schools.
 Nova clings to Bridget’s promise that Bridget will come back to Nova for the Challenger launch.
 But the launch happens and Bridget never arrives which prompts Nova to face the truth.
 And it will make you cry like a baby.
 At least it did for me!!
 I’m in awe of the author’s beautiful, gifted storytelling.
 I love this book SO much.
 Added to: Books with Characters on the Autism Spectrum and The Best Middle Grade Chapter Books & Graphic Novels of 2019.

 The Bridge Home by Padma Venkatraman